 At the time of writing I play in a band.
 We have a system – meet and practice every Monday evening.

 We do this to ensure a good balance between our 'production capability' (practices), and our 'production' (gigs).

 We support our awareness by writing it in our diaries.
 We tell others via our website and marketing.

-If Tuesdays ultimately proved to be too inconvenient for everyone we could always 'tweak' it and meet on another day.
+If Mondays ultimately proved to be too inconvenient for everyone we could always 'tweak' it and meet on another day.

-Think about the systems you use.
-What works, what could be better, and what should you re-ignite?
+Think about the systems you're currently using to help you stay organized.
+What works, what could be better, and what could you start?